onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 ## 2. Position in the BlackHole graph

-This block records how Q127 is situated among Q001–Q125 and a small number of additional nodes, using only effective layer relations.
+This block records how Q127 is situated among other S problems, using only effective layer relations.

 ### 2.1 Upstream problems